tha-rc/rostrud_pipeline/README.md

 - export the table to `datasetX.csv` with headers
 - execute `datasetX.py` to get the cleaned `datasetX.csv.clean.csv`
 - execute `datasetX.check.py` to get the final version of datafiles
+- execute `dataset2.clusters.py` to add the activity cluster column

 ## License